Dhanush-S14/flight-booking-website/README.md

 git clone "url"<br>
 all the file should appear in the desired directory <br>

+# Pre-requisites
+Nodejs is installed
+express is installed
+Mongoose is installed

 # Mongo DB setup
 make sure you have mongosh or that you are comfortable with mongo compass <br>
 create the following databases under any connection <br>